May 19, 2017

-Solution: Again, with any electrical repairs (whether with your A/C or home) need to be handled by a professional.
+Solution: With any electrical repairs, whether with your AC or home, need to be handled by a professional.
 Contact an HVAC contractor to determine if you have a shorted motor.

 A grounded compressor is the worst-case scenario on this list.
 Similar to a short, a grounded compressor occurs when an electrical winding within the compressor hits the side of the compressor.
 This causes a direct short to ground, which ignites the oil in the compressor and causes a burnout.

-Solution: The bad news is, if you have a grounded compressor, you’ll have to replace the compressor (an expensive part) or the whole outside unit.
+Solution: The bad news is if you have a grounded compressor, you’ll have to replace the compressor, which is more expensive, or the whole outside unit.
 If your compressor isn’t covered under warranty and your outside unit is old, it may make more sense to replace the outside unit instead of the compressor.
-Contact an air conditioning expert to help you determine if you have a grounded compressor.